-Here are some projects I'm working on and think are beautiful/cool!
+Some projects I'm working on & think are beautiful/cool!

 These inferences on the tree of life motivate further studies of microbial physiology and genome biology to understand what evolutionary event happened along the edges we found.

 All pathogens come from somewhere.
 From coronaviruses in bats, influenzas in swine and birds, Lyme disease in rodents & ticks, malaria in primates & mosquitoes, and Ebola in reservoirs we're currently unsure of, pathogens that are novel to humans have age-old relationships with other animals.

 I'm interested in everything from spillover to human epidemics.
 From percolation models of the risk of spillover, clever tricks to use syndromic surveillance to quantify the size of outbreaks of pathogens like SARS-CoV-2 in the US, the evolution of new strains like B 1.1.7, and tools to compare the world's epidemics on timescales of death.
 The figure you see here shows the excess of patients visiting the doctor with influenza-like illness during the COVID-19 epidemic in 2020.

 My work in epidemiology builds on my work in finance.
 High-stakes forecasting requires high-quality data streams, fast & robust analyses, and knowing when you know enough to act and when you don't.